Aniol0012/SCP-Practica4/README.md

 > [!TIP]
-> Check [geeksforgeeks](https://www.geeksforgeeks.org/strassens-matrix-multiplication/) for more information about strassen matrix multiplication
+> Check [geeksforgeeks](https://www.geeksforgeeks.org/strassens-matrix-multiplication/) for more information about Strassen matrix multiplication

 ## Concurrent implementation
 These implementations dive us to the concurrent implementation of the algorithms.